 Rude, aggressive, insensitive comments can even come from those who have a Bible verse at the top of their page.
 It’s no wonder why the body of Christ has such a bad reputation.
 It’s because we aren’t expressing Him like we should.

-Others have become bodyguards for pastors, “He’s my hero!” they bark.
+Some have become bodyguards for pastors who act like their role model in the pulpit is the Wizard of Oz.
+“He’s my hero!” they bark.

 “I thought Jesus was your hero?”